 Mojca Erdmann – Biography

-Mojca Erdmann begins the 13/14 season with gala concerts in Aarhus, followed by her debut performances with the Jerusalem International Chamber Music Festival and the Zermatt Festival.
-The soprano returns to the Beethoven Fest Bonn and to Bremen for concert performances of Fidelio with the Deutsche Kammerphilharmonie Bremen.
-On the opera stages, she performs in this season mainly the role of Sophie in Strauss’ Der Rosenkavalier, at the Vienna Staatsoper (debut) the Metropolitan Opera New York, the Bayerische Staatsoper Munich and the Theatre des Champs-Elysees in Paris.
-She performs Mozart’s Zaide in concert at the Mozart Festival Reutlingen.
-Mojca Erdmann can be heard extensively in concert and recital this season, with appearances at the Konzerthaus Berlin, the Musikverein Graz, the Frankfurt Opera and Alte Oper, the Helsinki Music Centre, the new concert hall in Aalborg, the Vienna Musiverein and the Festspielhaus Baden-Baden.
-Japanese audiences can hear her twice, in performances of Orff’s Carmina Burana in Tokyo and on a multi-city recital tour with harpist Xavier de Maistre.
+Mojca Erdmann began the 2013/14 season with gala concerts in Aarhus, followed by her debut performances with the Jerusalem International Chamber Music Festival and the Zermatt Festival.
+The soprano sings Sophie in Strauss’s Der Rosenkavalier in her Vienna Staatsoper debut as well as at the Metropolitan, the Bayerische Staatsoper in Munich and the Théâtre des Champs-Élysées in Paris.
+She performs Mozart’s Zaide in concert at the Mozart Festival in Reutlingen.
+In concert and recital, she also appears at the Berlin Konzerthaus, the Graz Musikverein, the Frankfurt Opera and Alte Oper, the Helsinki Music Centre, the new concert hall in Aalborg, the Vienna Musikverein, Madrid’s Auditorio Nacional and the Baden-Baden Festspielhaus as well as in performances of Orff’s Carmina Burana in Tokyo and on a multi-city recital Japan tour with harpist Xavier de Maistre.
 The summer of 2014 brings performances of Strauss’s Sophie at the Salzburg Festival as well as Rihm’s Fremdes Licht at the Würzburg Mozartfest.